 - 300 g bok choy washed and thickly sliced

 - ½ a thumb sized piece of ginger peeled

 - 2 bay leafs

 - 1 spring onion julienne cut into long strips

 - Get a large pot of salted boiling water.
 Add the rice noodles and cook for about 6-7 minutes, then add your bok choy and cook for another 40 seconds.

 - Drain the noodles and bok choy and transfer them to a bowl.
-Then, get the pot back on the stove and add your stock, garlic clove, ginger, chilli flakes, onion, bay leafs, cloves and peppercorns.
+Then, get the pot back on the stove and add your stock, garlic clove, ginger, chilli flakes, onion, bay leaves, cloves and peppercorns.
 Bring the stock to a boil on high heat, then lower the heat and simmer for about 15 minutes.
 Put your sieve or colander over a large bowl, then strain the aromatics so that you are only left with the stock.

 - Add your cooked bok choy and rice noodles.
 Then add your bean sprouts, spring onions and soy sauce.

-- Taste to see if the broth needs anymore soy sauce, then serve.
+Taste to see if the broth needs any more soy sauce, then serve.
 If you want, serve with a wedge of lime and garnish with sliced red chilli.

 - Make sure you taste the broth at the end to make sure it has enough salt.

 - If you want to add more chilli flakes do so but be careful, they are hotter than you think.